Expat Residential FAQs

 Yes, remortgaging and additional borrowing is available.
 A list of acceptable reasons for additional borrowing can be found on our Expat Residential criteria page.

 The minimum age for an Expat Residential mortgage is 25.
-The loan must be repaid before your client’s state retirement age or their stated intended retirement age, whichever is lower.
-Further details regarding your client’s state retirement age can be found on our Expat Residential criteria page.
+The loan must be repaid before your client’s 70th birthday or declared retirement age, whichever is lower.

 Yes, you can submit an application using Intermediary Online.